 #8 – Ignore your virtual or remote participants entirely.

 Notice how teleconference or video-presence participants contribute much less frequently than live participants?

 Remote folks are frequently ignored.
 Begin with them instead.
 Do not string them in at the end for additional comments.
 Ask them to take the lead.
 If you take a round robin approach, start with them.
 If you create a virtual seating arrangement, put them up front.
 However, make the ground rules apply to them as well.
 No multi-tasking, working on email, or shopping.

 What are we missing?
-We’d love to hear from you about some irritant we left out.
-Enter a comment or leave a reply below.
+Let us know and reply with some irritant we left out.
+Enter your comment or reply below.

 In conclusion, we dare you to embrace the will, wisdom, and activities that amplify a facilitative leader.